getright-h/learngit/readme.txt

-git is a version control system. git is a free software. git has amutable index called stage. git tracks changes of fiels. create branch dev.
+git is a version control system. git is a damn good free software. git has amutable index called stage. git tracks changes of fiels. create branch dev.